 In order to have visitors, inmates must list each visitor’s name to the jail in advance.
 Your visitors will go into a log of approved visitors for the requesting inmate.
 Each and every visitor is required to provide acceptable photo identification when visiting an inmate.
 Anyone arriving late or that is not on the visitation list will be turned away.

 Visitation procedures are always changing, so you should check the jail site before you go to visitation.

 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are made through a jail approved pre-paid phone account or phone card .
-These phone calls are generally more costly than phone calls made outside of jail.
+These phone calls are generally more expensive than phone calls made outside of jail.
 There are certain restrictions about when and how often you can use the phone, but inmates should keep in mind that you are just one of many people who want to talk to their loved ones.
 If you break the jail rules, an inmate’s ability to use the phone might get reduced or eliminated altogether.